Q: How much does it cost to register with SDA?

 Q: What is a Temporary Licence?

-A: A Temporary Licence is limited to full practising dietitians in good standing with a Canadian Dietetic Regulatory Body who require registration with SDA for a short period of time (not exceeding three months) for a specified purpose approved by the Registrar.
-For example, a dietitian traveling with a sports team to provide nutrition counselling in Saskatchewan to residents of Saskatchewan would need to obtain a temporary licence to practice in Saskatchewan.
+A: A Temporary Licence is limited to full practising dietitians in good standing with a Canadian dietetic regulatory body who require licensure with SDA for a short period of time (not exceeding three months) for a specified purpose approved by the Registrar.
+For example, a dietitian traveling from another province to provide nutrition counselling in Saskatchewan to residents of Saskatchewan would need to obtain a temporary licence to practice in Saskatchewan.

 Q: What is a Restricted Licence?